FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence

 \textbf{Step 4.
 Convergence and resulting equilibrium} (lines 3-20, Alg.~\ref{alg:pg_brd}): The above two steps (feasible-action enumeration and asynchronous best responses) are repeatedly applied by going over all SDs.
-When a complete pass over $\mathcal{U}^{\mathrm{On}}$ produces no accepted update, no SD can improve its utility by more than $\varepsilon$ through a unilateral change of its action, and thus a pure-strategy NE $\bm{\pi}^\star$ is reached.
+When a complete pass over $\mathcal{U}^{\mathrm{On}}$ produces no accepted update, no SD can improve its potential-aligned payoff by more than $\varepsilon$ through a unilateral action change.
+Therefore, the algorithm reaches an $\varepsilon$-NE with respect to~\eqref{eq:unified_utility_new}; when $\varepsilon=0$, this reduces to a pure-strategy NE.
+If the iteration budget $T_{\max}$ is reached before this condition holds, PG-BRD returns the best feasible profile obtained within the iteration budget rather than claiming equilibrium convergence.